popsa-platform/interview.devops/README.md

 Now that we have our minimal image ready to publish, update the `.github/workflows/publish.yaml` workflow to build and publish the image within the confines of a Github Actions runner machine, upon merge of a pull request.

-*Note:* you don't have to actually publish the image.
+*Note:* you don't have to actually publish the image to an image repository.

 ### Task 5 (Optional)